PCMDI/pcmdi.github.io/CMIP6/Guide/modelers.md

 * Provide the following to Martina Stockhause (stockhause@dkrz.de) so that an account can be set up:
   - Person: name, email, ORCID (if available), affiliation and
-  - Specification of the data, for which this person is responsible, using the source_id and institution_id that you have registered at the WCRP-CMIP github site
- (see first bullet above).
+  - Specification of the data, for which this person is responsible, using the source_id and institution_id that you have registered at the WCRP-CMIP github site (see first bullet above)

 * If you are not yet included in the CMIP6-MODELGROUPS-SCI mail list, register your scientific contact with CMIP Panel Chair, Veronika Eyring (veronika.eyring@dlr.de)